 SK184N Environmental Physics 9.0 credits

-This e-course covers the physics of solar energy, the carbon cycle, carbon-based, nuclear, and renewable energy, the Green-house effect, and how mankind affects the environment.
-The emphasis is on understanding the relevant physical principles and the ability to apply them to solving simple practical problems.
+This e-course covers atmospheric and geo-physics, carbon cycle, nuclear and renewable energy, Green-house effect, among other topics.
+The emphasis is on understanding the relevant physical principles for solving practical problems.

 Choose semester and course offering to see current information and more about the course, such as course syllabus, study period, and application information.